A comprehensive guide to Shares when Starting a new Limited Company

-Yes, try speaking to your accountants, if you do not have one look for a competitive Accountant in London.
-Having the expertise of a business accountant at your disposal can mean the difference between setting up a successful share structure or not.
+Yes, try speaking to your accountants; if you do not have one, look for one.
+Having the expertise of a small business accountant at your disposal can mean the difference between setting up a successful share structure or not.

-Clear House Accountants are specialist Accountants in London who have years of experience working with startups and growing businesses, helping them set up effective company and share structures.
-With our expert trained accountants, we can guarantee you scalable long term solutions.
+Clear House Accountants are specialist accountants in London who have years of experience working with startups and growing businesses, helping them set up effective companies and share structures.
+With our expertly trained accountants, we can guarantee you scalable, long-term solutions.

 Jibran Qureshi FCCA is the Managing Director of Clear House Accountants, and has over 10 years of experience in practice and across multiple industries.
 Jibran’s educational background includes a Master’s in Financial Strategy from Oxford University and an Executive MBA from Hult International Business School.
 His experience in Financial Strategy, Tax Planning, Operational Consultancy and Performance Reporting guide his cognizant approach to leading Clear House and its clients to the future.
 It was this dexterity that led him to be Enterprise Nation’s Top 50 Advisors.